dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 {% task 'Integrate the form into the application' %}

 Now that the `WorkerForm` widget is complete, we will update the `App` class to use it.
 First, we need to address how to store the user-completed form data.
 Recall that the `WorkerForm` will accept an `onFormInput` property that will allow the `App` class to be informed when a field value changes.
 However, the `App` class does not currently have a place to store those changes.
-We could add private fields in the class to store those values, but that would be difficult to maintain as the application gets more complicated and more data needs to be stored.
-Instead, we are going to take advantage of another mixin that comes with Dojo 2 that is designed to handle state for us - the `StatefulMixin`.
+We could add private fields in the class to store those values, but that would be difficult to maintain as the application grows and needs to store more data.
+Instead, we are going to leverage another mixin that comes with Dojo 2 that is designed to handle state for us - the `StatefulMixin`.

 {% aside 'StatefulMixin versus dojo/Stateful' %}
 	The `StatefulMixin` might remind some users of Dojo 1's `dojo/Stateful` module.
 In Dojo 1, the `Stateful` module allowed properties to be retrieved, set, and observed.
 All of which are now part of the JavaScript language.
 In Dojo 2, `StatefulMixin` adds functionality to a class that provides a standard mechanism to store state information and automatically re-render when the state changes.
 {% endaside %}

 The `StatefulMixin` allows a class to store data in an object that can be updated by calling the `setState` method.
 The `StatefulMixin` is designed to accept partial updates to the contained state.
 In this application, the `WorkerForm` is only going to provide data on one property at a time.
-When the `setState` method is called with a partial state update like this, it will only update the state of values that have been provided.
+When the `setState` method is called with a partial state update, it will only update the state of values that have been provided.
 Additionally, calling the `setState` method will raise an event that will trigger the application to re-render the relevant portions of the user interface to reflect the new state.

 {% instruction 'Import the `StatefulMixin` by adding this line to the top of `App.ts`.' %}